ELSinLBTH/HDT_Jupyterbook/_sources/prop-tech-r4-final.md

-## A brief description of your project
+### A brief description of your project

-*Highlight the aim of your project and the solution you developed.
-Please provide some context as to your motivations for undertaking this pilot. (min 200 words)*
+<small>*Highlight the aim of your project and the solution you developed.
+Please provide some context as to your motivations for undertaking this pilot. (min 200 words)*</small>

 London Borough of Tower Hamlets has developed a Housing Development Tracker with the help of ESRI online dashboards.
 The tracker aimed to develop a web-based monitoring tool to keep a track of developments in London Borough of Tower Hamlets and employ ML (machine learning) to understand future development potential.
 This tool has brought together the housing trajectory for the borough from 2019 to 2030.

+Objectives:<br>
-Objectives- To coalesce, summarise, and make available development information captured by LBTH teams in one place.
+To coalesce, summarise, and make available development information captured by LBTH teams in one place.
 Build on LBTH internal data repository to ensure robustness, integrity, and completeness of data.
 Develop a machine learning model to understand the scale of future development.

 **LBTH PropTech Round 4 delivery includes-**<br>